Park Min-gyu: Biography

 His short stories are often characterized by a sense of humor pervasive but not overwhelming throughout the text.
-The stories are set in the capitalized world in the global context, in which human beings are redefined less than as commercial commodity available for sale.
 Characters are described to struggle with financial difficulties without a promising future.

 Park is known as a successful writer but is also famous for his unique style: he appears with a ponytail and goggle-like sunglasses.

 Park's novels, including Pavane for a Dead Princess, were published in 2009.
 One of the stories titled 〈아침의 문〉 The Door of Morning won Yi Sang Literary Award.

 In 2010, Park's short story, A Nap was adapted into a theatrical play of the same name.
 It was directed by filmmaker Hur Jin-ho and starred Kibum of Super Junior as a young version of male lead Young-jin with Lee Joo-seung.
 It played at Baekam Art Hall in Samseong-dong, Seoul from January 26 to March 28.